binary-is/prosearea/README.md

 ## Installation

-You need `yarn` and `rollup` installed.
+You need `yarn` (or at least `npm`) and `rollup` installed.

     yarn install # Same as `npm install` except better. rollup -c

-Then take a look at `public/index.html` for an example of how to convert HTML textareas into WYSIWYG/markdown editors.
+Then take a look at `public/demo.html` for an example of how to convert HTML textareas into WYSIWYG/markdown editors.

+## License

+Distributed under the MIT license as detailed in the file `LICENSE`.